Monday, 12 March 2012

 "SURRENDER!"

-That single, dagger-like word in the largest print I'd ever seen any newspaper use, and the April 30th headline stated all that needed to be said.
+That single, dagger-like word in the largest print I'd ever seen any newspaper use, together with the April 30th headline, stated all that needed to be said.
 What else could have been said?

 When I first began exchanging letters with Phi Bang, I never thought an end to that years-long Southeast Asian conflict would ever come.
 Nonetheless the armies and political systems of South Vietnam imploded into a disintegrating retreat that couldn't be slowed or halted.

-Over the years, Vietnam had been a political and social issue that I'd so long sought to ignore.
-Suddenly no time was left now to even try to understand what the issues had been about.
-Surrender to the communist north was a situation totally beyond my comprehension.
-Regardless, a new era would dawn in Vietnam but no one knew what could be expected.
-No one could even be certain that the bloodbath the Americans had said for years would follow, actually would follow.
+Over the years, Vietnam had been a political and social issue I'd so long sought to ignore.
+Like the abruptness of Death's arrival, no time remained now to even try to understand what the issues had been about.
+Surrender to the communist north and possible consequences was a situation beyond my comprehension.
+Regardless, a new era would dawn in Vietnam, but no one knew what could be expected.
+No one could even be certain that the bloodbath the Americans had for years warned about, actually would follow.

-Seated at my desk I picked up the photo of Phi Bang from the desk and began talking to her, "My love, I'm hoping that God will watch over you and your family.
+Seated at my desk, I picked up the photo of Phi Bang and began talking to her, "My love, I'm praying, hoping and trusting God will watch over you and your family.
 Don't forget Notre Pays du Soleil we imagined because I won’t forget that hope we briefly shared.
 I promise you I’ll never forget you Phi Bang, my dear love friend in Vietnam."

 Like many times before, I reached forward for the pipe tin and a pouch of tobacco.
-After filling and lighting one of the pipes I watched as the clouds of smoke billowed out of the bowl.
-My life seemed to have a certain similarity to pipe smoking, a similarity I detested because Life always seemed to be a series of hopes and dreams that always went up in the smokes of disappointment and failure.
-Perhaps most failures were of my own doing but others were beyond my control.
-Vietnam was beyond my control but I knew I probably failed to tell Phi Bang exactly how I felt about her.
+After filling and lighting one of the pipes, I watched as the clouds of smoke billowed out of the bowl.
+My life seemed to have a certain similarity to pipe smoking, a similarity I detested, because life always seemed to be a series of hopes and dreams that always went up in the smokes of disappointment and failure.
+I'll conceded most failures were of my own doing, but others were beyond my control.
+Vietnam was beyond my control, but I knew I probably failed to tell Phi Bang exactly how I felt about her.

-While pensively at the photograph of Phi Bang I contemplated what might have been, what could have been, what I secretly desired and hoped would have been and what I angrily and frustratedly believed should have been.
+While gazing at the photograph of her I contemplated too what might've been, what could've been, what in secret I desired and hoped would've been, and in anger and frustration believed should've been.
 If only we had more time.
+If only...

-"Why did everything in South Vietnam have to end so quickly?" crying aloud to God.
+"Why did everything in South Vietnam have to end so quickly?"
+I cried aloud to God.

 "Within a few weeks?" that answer sounding like a new definition of forever.

-Wish as I might, nothing I could say or do, or may have wanted to do, would change anything.
+Wish as I might, nothing I could say or do would change anything.

-The ensuing days were adding up into ensuing weeks and I kept checking with Canada Post to find out if the embargo had been lifted.
+The ensuing days were adding up into ensuing weeks, but I kept checking with Canada Post to find out if the embargo had been lifted.
 Nothing had changed.
-Nonetheless, I continued placing letters in mailboxes in different parts of Vancouver hoping that perhaps one would be overlooked and possibly get out of Canada.
+Nonetheless, I continued placing letters in mailboxes in different parts of Vancouver hoping that perhaps one would be overlooked and possibly leave Canada.
 All were later returned with a heavily inked notice stamped on the outside of the envelope that left no doubt about the reason for its return.
 "Embargo.
 Return to sender."

 Refugees who were picked up by American ships were being transported to Guam, Wake Island or Clark Air Force Base in the Philippines.
 After processing, the refugees were being flown to the United States.
 The press reported that the tiny island of Guam quickly became a tent city holding more than 40,000 people.